Sagelt/beyond/text/introduction.md

 ## Getting Started

 Each player chooses a class.
-The currently available class are:
+The currently available classes are:

 * [The Cleric](#the-cleric)
 * [The Fighter](#the-fighter)